dov/giv/README.md

 # Release notes

-Release notes for version 0.9.32, 2020-07-20 Mon
+Release notes for version 0.9.34, 2022-06-23 Thu

 New features:

+* Added support for C coordinate command for Bezier paths.
-* Added plugin for loading ora (OpenRaster) files.
+* Added support for tooltips of svg titles for svg commands.
-* Larger default file for high resolution displays.
-* Fixed bug in offset between pixels and grid lines when pixel grid is shown.

 # Development